Gallo family: Ernest

 Gallo was profiled by PBS's Frontline: So you want to buy a president? series.
 He is also known to have said, regarding the wine industry: "We don't want most of the business.
 We want it all.

 Joseph

 Joseph Edward Gallo (September 11, 1919 – February 17, 2007) was a prominent California rancher.
 He founded one of the largest family-owned dairy operations in the world, Joseph Gallo Farms, which produces dairy products including a variety of cheeses.
 The company is now run by his son, CEO Michael Gallo.
-He was the younger brother of Ernest and Julio, founders of E & J Gallo Winery.
+Joseph Gallo was the younger brother of Ernest and Julio, founders of E & J Gallo Winery.
 Joseph was sued by his brothers and forced to stop using the Gallo name on his cheese, thereafter labeled Joseph Farms.